DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

   * ``destroy_device(int vid)``

-    This callback is invoked when a virtio device shuts down (or when the vhost connection is broken).
+    This callback is invoked when a virtio device is paused or shut down.

   * ``vring_state_changed(int vid, uint16_t queue_id, int enable)``